HilkeB/social-robot-design-portfolio/docs/project5.md

 [^2]: F. den Brok, S. Nanwani, D. Doeleman, R. den Otter, H. van den Born

 ### Insights after testing
 After testing of the toolkit we concluded that the dice are a nice tool to explore scenario's.
 They provide some guidance however the open ended charcter of the dice allow a designer to create out of the box scenarios.
 Especially the dice about the outcomes of the scenario's allow for a nice exploration.
 I found it really nice to be forced to also think about possible negative and neutral outcomes of the scenario's.
 The scenario of ROSE and Bob is a good example of this.
 As a designer it reminds me to also think about the possibility of ROSE not hearing or understanding an communication effort.
 It allows me to rethink what the minimum range of the microphones of the robot are and if a robot should be able to hear everything.
+This does show that storytelling can take on an important role in a design process and therefore I do support the quote of Thomas Erickson shared during the lecture of week 2:

+!!! quote
+    Design is a distributed social process, and, as a result, communication plays a vital role. [^3]

+[^3]: Erickson, T. (1996).
+Design as storytelling. interactions, 3(4), 30-35.http://doi.org/10.1145/234813.234817

- The link to HRI was however a bit too specific which lead to less creative freedom.
+The link to HRI of the digital a bit too specific which lead to less creative freedom.
 To mitigate this, storycubes with only symbols were created.
 By doing this, the link to HRI became a bit more implicit instead of explicit however it did allow for more conversation.
 In addition to this, we disussed if the physical story cubes were more beneficial over the digital prototype.
 We found that the physical stoy cubes provide a sense of control since you are able to shuffle the order of the dice and you are bale to pass the dice over to another team member.

 ## Toolkit 2: An expressive toolkit